LOADING ...

 Phyllis: Especially, especially, if you . . .

-Phyllis: Pull it on my back, just a little bit, it won't, it won't hurt, just a little bit over there, side, it's terrific, with the hamburger.
+Phyllis: Pull it on my back, just a little bit, it won't, it won't hurt, just a little bit there, this side, it's terrific, with the hamburger.

-FZ: Wouldn't that be better if you had your clothes off then you can uh, enforce him on arms?
+FZ: Wouldn't that be better if you had your clothes off then you can uh, him on your arms?

-Phyllis: No, I . . . don't need my clothes off, I can get the gratification that I want like this.
+Phyllis: No, I . . . don't need my clothes off, I can get the that I want just like this.

-Phyllis: Oh, doesn't that feel good, oh, it's so great.
-I'm so glad that I met you . . .
+Phyllis: Oh, that feel good, oh, it's so great.
+I'm so glad that I met you today . . .

 Phyllis: And this . . .

-Don: Do you mind if I rub some of this in hair?
+Don: Do you mind if I rub some of this in your

-Phyllis: Oh I don't mind, let me just take out little thing here, mmm . . .
+Phyllis: Oh I mind, let me just take out that little thing here, mmm . . .

 Oh, boy . . .

-Phyllis: A bit, wait, it's, but I don't know, do you have cream rinse here? . . . this strip I won't be able to . . .
+Phyllis: A little bit, wait, it's, but I know, do you have cream rinse here? . . . this strip I won't be able to . . .

 Eugh!